How to Correctly Report LLM-as-a-Judge Evaluations: Additional Results on Monte Carlo Simulation

 \section{Additional Results on Monte Carlo Simulation}

-To complement the main simulation results presented in Fig.~\ref{fig:mc-simulation}, we report an extensive set of Monte Carlo experiments conducted across multiple configurations of the test dataset size $n \in \{200, 1000\}$, the calibration sizes $m_0+ m_1 \in \{200,500\}$, and the judge reliability parameters $(q_0, q_1) \in \{(0.9,0.9), (0.7,0.7), (0.9,0.7), (0.7,0.9)\}$.
-The remaining aspects of the simulation design follow the same setup as in the main text.
+To complement the main simulation results in Figure~\ref{fig:mc-simulation}, we report additional Monte Carlo experiments across multiple configurations with test set size $n=1000$, calibration sizes $m \in \{200,500\}$, and $(q_0, q_1) \in \{(0.9,0.9), (0.7,0.7), (0.9,0.7), (0.7,0.9)\}$.
+All other aspects of the simulation design follow the main-text setup.